Why 13 Reasons why is a poor representation of mental health…

 When I was 15, I heard someone on TV say that teenagers that have committed suicide don’t know what they’re doing because their brains aren’t developed properly yet.
 I can’t argue with the fact that you’re not the most mature during the teenage years, but you’re not incompetent either.
 There’s a very big difference between being hormonal and being suicidal.

 Ultimately, I feel like 13 Reasons Why had a lot of potential.
 If done differently, it could have resonated with a lot of young people.
 It could have helped people understand that young people’s feelings are just as valid as everyone else’s.
 I think Jay Asher and Selena Gomez had good intentions, it just came out wrong.
 Someone somewhere behind the scenes absolutely cared more about ratings, publicity, and shock-factor, than responsible story telling.
-I’m willing to give Selena Gomez and Jay Asher the benefit of the doubt, but there’s someone with bad intentions.
+I’m willing to give Selena Gomez and Jay Asher the benefit of the doubt, but there’s someone somewhere with bad intentions.
 They were told not to show the suicide by mental health professionals.
 They included it for the attention it would get, and it took them two long years to finally edit it out.
 Two years is too late.

 In the end, I think it just perpetuates the stigma.
 The average person has no additional understanding of mental illness or depression after it.
 They might actually have just come to the conclusion that teenagers are incompetent, petty, and whiny because of it.
 Which isn’t true.
 The mental health of young people and teenagers is a very serious real thing.
 We can’t keep dismissing them.

 13 Reasons Why is a terrible representation of mental health.
 Heathers is satire and it did a better job.
-Cyberbully didn’t go into much depth on depression either, but I’d recommend it more.
+Cyberbully didn’t go into much depth on depression either, but I’d still recommend it more.
 It’s less triggering, but also paints a better picture of bullying driving young people to suicide.

 One of the big reasons why 13 Reasons Why is a poor representation of mental health is because they went against what mental health professionals advised, and there was real life consequences to that.
+If they truly cared about this topic and wanted to help people, then they would have done exactly what mental health professionals said to do.

 What did you think of 13 Reasons Why?
 Did you read the book, see the show, or both?
 Do you think 13 Reasons Why is a poor representation of mental health, or do you disagree with me?